sardonicpresence/glucose/manual/usage.rst

 ^^^^^^^^

 | glucose [file]
-| glucose -?
-| glucose -V
-| glucose --numeric-version
+| glucose -t {ll|js} [file]

 Description
 ^^^^^^^^^^^

-**glucose** compiles a single glucose source file to LLVM IR.
+**glucose** compiles a single glucose source file to LLVM IR or JavaScript source.

-If a source file path is specified, the output is written to the same path with a '.ll' extension.
+If a source file path is specified, the output is written to the same path with an extension based on the output type ('.ll' or '.js').

 If no path is specified, **glucose** compiles standard input to standard output.